 Steam the rice:

 Once the water has started boiling, reduce the heat to low.
 Place a sheet of aluminum foil over the pot.
 Make sure the foil has about 2” in overhang.
 Place the lid onto the pot and press down.
 This addition of foil creates a more air-tight seal which helps to steam the rice perfectly.

 Cook the rice for twenty minutes without removing the lid.
 Remove the lid and check that the rice is done; recover and continue to steam if needed.
 Once the rice has cooked fully, remove the lid and fluff with a spoon or a large fork.

-7 Combine the pork, rice and cilantro.
 Fold the reserved pieces of pork in the cooked rice and garnish with cilantro, if desired.

 When ready to serve, if you want to add the optional egg, fry an egg in your preferred style (I like mine sunny-side up) and serve atop a heaping portion of the rice.